Rub shoulders with Palace legends

 A cult hero amongst south Londoners, Ambrose wrote his name into Palace lore time and time again with his remarkable right boot.
 Renowned for an ability to startle the opposition with breathtaking free-kicks and long-range drives, the Palace icon epitomised his knack for showcasing moments of the sublime with a Goal of the Year strike against Manchester United and can be credited with preventing relegation in 2010 as his composed strike kept Palace up on the final day of the season.

-The Hungarian may be best known to many for his famous baggy grey jogging bottoms, but having appeared for the club over 100 times, the keeper is one of the longest serving in Palace's history.
+The Hungarian may be best known to many for his famous baggy grey jogging bottoms, but having appeared for the club over 100 times, the 'keeper is one of the longest serving in Palace's history.
 Plus, his 106 caps make him Hungary's record appearance holder.

-Crystal Palace's most capped player, Cannon's is a name readily offered as the club's greatest ever servant.
+Crystal Palace's most played player, Cannon's is a name readily offered as the club's greatest ever servant.
 And though the accolade is often too freely afforded to long-serving players, the gifted defender's career in south London spanned 16 seasons and 660 matches, making him an indisputable club legend in all respects.